King’s Health Partners designated as an Academic Health Sciences Centre

-Prof Sir Robert Lechler, Executive Director, King’s Health Partners, said:
+Prof Sir Robert Lechler, former Executive Director, King’s Health Partners, at the time or this designation, said:

 Thank you to everyone who helped us respond to the call to be re-designated as an AHSC.
 I am delighted we have been successful.
 Clinical academic research and endeavour, improving health and wellbeing by ensuring the very best research is put into clinical practice as quickly as possible, locally and globally, feels especially important now.
 Working as one team and coming together with shared purpose will help us to support each other, our teams and communities.

 Our distinctive strengths provide the strong foundations for our future.
 Over the past 10 years we have pioneered better health for all by bringing world-class research, education and clinical practice together for the benefit of patients and our communities.

 We have reduced the time it takes to translate research into outstanding patient care, discovered new insights into disease, and transformed the way we use data, diagnosis, new therapies, devices and digital tools.

 Uniquely, we have joined up mental and physical healthcare to ensure our growing understanding of the brain can support patients who are struggling most.
 Our work in improving value sets us apart and we lead the field in the UK by publishing our health outcomes which helps us to reduce health inequalities.

 Jill Lockett, Managing Director, King’s Health Partners, said:

 We are a thriving AHSC and are delighted that we have been re-accredited to continue our work to improve outcomes and experience for patients, staff and students.
 We will launch our new five-year plan in the summer of 2020 and thank all stakeholders and partners for the role they have played in its development.